DangerCove/DCOAboutWindow/README.md

 DCOAboutWindow is a replacement for the standard About dialog.

-It adds the option to open acknowledgements and visit the website by clicking a button.
+It adds the option to open acknowledgments and visit the website by clicking a button.

 ![DCOAboutWindow in action](https://raw.github.com/DangerCove/DCOAboutWindow/master/screenshots/DCOAboutWindow.jpg)